web3-nomad/hedera-docs/networks/release-notes/services.md

 We expect more progress in these directions over the coming releases.
 Do note that the gas usage of the HTS integrations is still evolving; follow [this issue](https://github.com/hashgraph/hedera-services/issues/2786) to track the finalized gas charges leading up to mainnet release.

 There are two other HIP's included in this release not related to the smart contract service.
 First, [HIP-33](https://hips.hedera.com/hip/hip-33) enhances queries like `CryptoGetInfo` with a _ledger id_ that marks which Hedera network answered the query.
 Second, [HIP-31](https://hips.hedera.com/hip/hip-31) allows a client to include the expected decimals for a token in a `CryptoTransfer`.
-This means a hardware wallet can guarantee its token transactions will have the precision seen by the the user in the device display.
+This means a hardware wallet can guarantee its token transactions will have the precision seen by the user in the device display.

 While we are gaining momentum in our smart contracts roadmap, we are also deeply committed to improving the developer experience, and welcome issues and ideas in our [GitHub repository](https://github.com/hashgraph/hedera-services) and [Discord](https://hedera.com/discord)!